wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="Autonomous"></a>

-### PRODUCT 9 - Autonomous outdoor device
+### SOLUTION 9 - Autonomous outdoor device

-MAKE FOR SALE: A device powered by battery and solar panel to move camera on a rail for
+A device powered by battery and solar panel to move camera on a rail for
 <a target="_blank" href="https://learn.adafruit.com/touchscreen-pi-timelapse-controller">
 time-lapse videos</a>